AsafSH6/awesome-python/README.md

     * [XlsxWriter](https://xlsxwriter.readthedocs.io) - A Python module for creating Excel .xlsx files.
     * [xlwings](https://www.xlwings.org) - A BSD-licensed library that makes it easy to call Python from Excel and vice versa.
     * [xlwt](https://github.com/python-excel/xlwt) / [xlrd](https://github.com/python-excel/xlrd) - Writing and reading data and formatting information from Excel files.
+    * [styleframe](https://github.com/DeepSpace2/StyleFrame) - A library that wraps pandas and openpyxl and allows easy styling of dataframes in excel.
 * PDF
     * [PDFMiner](https://github.com/euske/pdfminer) - A tool for extracting information from PDF documents.
     * [PyPDF2](https://github.com/mstamy2/PyPDF2) - A library capable of splitting, merging and transforming PDF pages.